 The Dos for Your Education Section

-1. List your education in reverse order.
+List your education in reverse order.
 (The same goes for work history—use reverse chronology.
 “Functional resumes” are confusing, and most managers don’t know how to read them.)
-If you have a master’s and a bachelor’s degree, make sure first to list the master’s degree.
+If you have a master’s and a bachelor’s degree, make sure to list the master’s degree first.
 If you have additional certifications, break them out and list them in their own section.
+For example:

 Additional Certifications: Scrum Master, Lean Six Sigma Green Belt, Certified Public Accountant.

-2. Only include your GPA on your resume if you are a recent graduate, and only if it is above a 3.5.
+Only include your GPA on your resume if you are a recent graduate, and only if it is above a 3.5.
 In most industries, a GPA is not a deciding factor in entry-level hiring.
-A few (investment banking comes to mind) still want it, but most do not.
+A few still want it (investment banking comes to mind), but most do not.
 If you’re a recent graduate, you should also include any academic honors, such as scholarships, dean’s list, and cum laude status.
 Again, this is only for recent graduates.
 Everyone else should leave their GPA off the resume!

 Completed 90 credits toward Bachelor of Arts, Economics, 1997-2000.